joey-carlson/sis-engine/docs/KEY_DOCS.md

 ## For Users (Start Here)

 1. **USER_GUIDE.md** (`/docs/USER_GUIDE.md`)
    High-level overview for GMs and campaign runners.
-Explains what SPAR Tool Engine is, how it works (SOC and Pressure Spirals), common use cases, and 5-minute quickstart.
+Explains what SiS Tool Engine is, how it works (SOC and Pressure Spirals), common use cases, and 5-minute quickstart.
 Read this first if you're new.

 ## Core governance

-1. **SPAR Tool Engineering Rules v0.1**
+1. **SiS Tool Engineering Rules v0.1**
    Process rules for architecture, implementation, testing, and versioning.

-2. **SPAR Engine v0.1 Contract (Encounter Complications)**
-   Authoritative interface/behavior contract for the engine core.
+2. **SiS Engine v0.1 Contract (Encounter Complications)** Authoritative interface/behavior contract for the engine core.

 ## Tooling